megnu/bspwm/README.md

-# megnu/ArcoLinux ArchWay bspwm Desktop
+# megnu/ArcoLinux ArchWay bspwm scripts

 These are my customized versions of the ArcoLinuxD bspwm scripts.